 Other exceptions to the rule that a claimant must notify Acas before making a claim include:

-- claims where the employee is claiming reinstatement pending the hearing of his or her claim (which is possible only in rare cases);
+- claims where the employee is claiming reinstatement pending the hearing of their claim (which is possible only in rare cases);

 - claims against various national security agencies;